Module pyaurorax.search.location

 return "%s(lat=%s, lon=%s)" % (self.__class__.__name__, str(self.lat), str(self.lon))

-Representation for an AuroraX location, such as geographic coordinates, GSM coordinates, or northern/southern B-trace magnetic footprints.
+Representation for an AuroraX search engine location.
+This data can be in geodetic coordinates, GSM coordinates, or geodetic northern/southern B-trace magnetic footprints.

 Latitude and longitude values are in decimal degrees format, ranging from -90 to 90 for latitude and -180 to 180 for longitude.